pydanny/django-la-facebook/docs/background.rst

 the documentation for settings).
 The permissions approved will be global to all your Django apps in your Django project.

-Once your site is authenticated, a Facebook token is stored in a model associated with a Django.
-That user that will then be the current authenticated Django user for subsequent requests.
+Once your site is authorized by Facebook, an authorization token is stored in a model associated with a Django user (which by default is created if needed).
+That user that will then be the authenticated user for subsequent requests (request.user).